Silk, cotton or TENCEL™ lyocell: which material is best for a good night's sleep?

 Cotton: the universal fiber

-But while cotton has its strengths, it also has its limitations: it retains more moisture than silk or TENCEL™, it sometimes loses its softness wash after wash, and its cultivation is one of the most water-intensive in the world.
+But while cotton has its qualities, it also has its limitations: it retains more moisture than silk or TENCEL™, it sometimes loses its softness wash after wash, and its cultivation is one of the most water-intensive in the world.

-TENCEL™ Lyocell: “plant silk”
+TENCEL™ Lyocell: the "vegetable silk"

-It is sometimes called “plant silk”: its fluid and refined feel evokes that of silk, but with a plant origin.
-Hypoallergenic, thermoregulating and naturally antibacterial, TENCEL™ creates a fresh and healthy sleep environment, night after night.
+It is sometimes called "vegetable silk": its fluid and refined feel evokes that of silk, but with a plant origin.
+Hypoallergenic, thermoregulating, and naturally antibacterial, TENCEL™ creates a fresh and healthy sleep environment, night after night.

-Ideal for: those who want to combine comfort, elegance and ecological awareness.
+Ideal for: those who want to combine comfort, elegance, and ecological awareness.

-Comfort and touch
+Comfort and feel

 -

-Silk : fresh and fluid, a caress on the skin.
+Silk: cool and fluid, a caress on the skin.

 -

-Cotton : soft but more rustic, less refined.
+Cotton: soft but more rustic, less refined.

 -

-TENCEL™ : silky, breathable, perfect balance between comfort and modernity.
+TENCEL™: silky, breathable, perfect balance between comfort and modernity.

 Maintenance and practicality